Anisotropic flows of identified hadrons in the equal-velocity quark combination model at RHIC energy: The properties of , , and of quarks

 at the same transverse velocity.
 We see that the $v_{3}$ and $v_{4}$ flows of hadrons also exhibit the similar scaling property $v_{n,h}\propto v_{2,h}^{n/2}$.
 The ratio of $v_{3,M_{j}}/v_{2,M_{j}}^{3/2}$ is $\sqrt{3/2}-1\approx20\%$ greater than that of $v_{3,B_{j}}/v_{2,B_{j}}^{3/2}$ and the ratio of $v_{4,M_{j}}/v_{2,M_{j}}^{2}$ is $(2a_{4}-1)/4(a_{4}+1)\approx25\%$ greater than that of $v_{4,B_{j}}/v_{2,B_{j}}^{2}$.
 These two properties are qualitatively indicated by the measurement of higher order flows of $\phi$, proton and hyperons in Au+Au collisions at RHIC energies \citep{STAR:2021twy,Dixit:2022geb}.

-Comparing the obtained $v_{2}$, $v_{3}$ and $v_{4}$ of up/down quarks and strange quarks as the function of $p_{T}$ in Figs. \ref{fig:fig1}, \ref{fig:fig5} and \ref{fig:fig9}, we can find a certain difference between flow of up quarks and that of strange quarks.
-Now, we change the kinetic variable $p_{T}$ to transverse kinetic energy $m_{T}-m_{0}$ and show flows of strange quarks and up anti-quarks as the function of $m_{T}-m_{0}$ in Fig. \ref{fig:fig13}.
-We see a decreasing difference among flows of strange quarks and these of up anti-quarks.
+Comparing the obtained $v_{2}$, $v_{3}$ and $v_{4}$ of up/down quarks and strange quarks as functions of $p_{T}$ in Figs.~\ref{fig:fig1}, \ref{fig:fig5} and \ref{fig:fig9}, we can find a certain difference between flow of up quarks and that of strange quarks.
+Now, we change the kinetic variable $p_{T}$ to transverse kinetic energy $m_{T}-m_{0}$ ($KE_{T}$) and show flows of strange quarks and up anti-quarks as the function of $m_{T}-m_{0}$ in Fig.~\ref{fig:fig13}.
+In this case, we see that the difference between flows of strange quarks and those of up anti-quarks is small, which means a rough $KE_{T}$ scaling property for flows of quarks.
 This property can be qualitatively understood to be the hydrodynamic evolution of anisotropic flows at quark level \citep{Csanad:2005gv}.